-“If I may, Mr. Sinclair,” the same man continued.
-“It appears to us that the François Project is actually doing quite well, all things considered.
+“If I may, Mr. Sinclair,” the same man continued, “it appears to us that the François Project is actually doing quite well, all things considered.
 Sure, there was the setback with the cosmetic agricultural research the Pension Plan invested in, but I think we all agree that our foresight for investing in the once-stagnant field of naval architecture has paid off in spades.
 We have a clear plan forward.
 Quite frankly, I think we are all shocked to hear that you are ‘pulling the plug.’”

 “I thought I made myself clear,” Wolfgang said, with a visceral tone of finality.
 “I wanted to personally let you all know our positioning, and I am exercising my option.
-I wanted you to hear it from us rather than the French Minister of Labour.
-Later today, Horace and I are meeting with the Ambassador, and I will be relaying the same message to him.
-I trust your company will be able to adapt, and if future work arises with any Sinclair company, for which your company could provide consulting services, I will personally contact you all again.
+I wanted you to hear it from us rather than from the French Minister of Labour.
+Later today, Horatio and I are meeting with the Ambassador, and I will be relaying the same message to him.
+I trust your company will be able to adapt, and if future work arises with any Sinclair company for which your company could provide consulting services, I will personally contact you all again.
 Good day.”

 Stringent austerity measures had been contemplated and rejected in France for decades.
-Angered youths went to the streets to riot, disappointed that they would not receive the same generous social benefits their parents had enjoyed, disappointed they didn’t get handouts.
+Angered youths went to the streets to riot, disappointed that they would not receive the same generous social benefits their parents had enjoyed; disappointed they didn’t get handouts.

 Years earlier, Wolfgang recognized an opportunity in this situation, and reacted by directly engaging the President of France.
 On the night of François Mellet’s re-election victory, the following phone call occurred: